DeBaker1974/Elastic-LLM-ELSER-BM25/README.md

 Open the file Elastic-OpenAI_main.py

-Find section “Main Starts here” and fill the following parameter to the script:
+Find section “Main Starts here” and fill the following parameters in the script:

 cloud_id = "your cloud id"